Independent State and Measurement Characterization for Quantum Computers: Conclusions

-\emph{Conclusion.---}In this work, we examined the necessary assumptions to independently characterize SPAM processes, and reported a simple protocol that achieves this.
-By integrating randomized compiling and cycle benchmarking techniques, we obtained a favorable bound for the estimated parameters in terms of averaged gate infidelities which can be measured independently of SPAM, resolving the self-consistency issue due to the gauge freedom.
-We demonstrated the feasibility of these two protocols on a publicly available quantum processor.
-As the quality of entangling gates steadily increases, we expect our protocol to give more accurate estimates in the future.
+In this work, we proposed a method to characterize state preparation and measurement errors independently on a QPU.
+In the case where quantum gates are ideal, our method returns the exact state preparation and measurement errors.
+In the case where quantum gates are imperfect, by utilizing randomized compiling and cycle benchmarking techniques, we derived upper and lower bounds for the estimated SPAM errors in terms of gate error rates that can be measured independently of SPAM.
+This resolves the self-consistency issue due to the gauge freedom.
+We demonstrated our protocol on a publicly available QPU and observed consistent results between the data and a computer simulation.
+We believe this protocol can be a valuable tool for benchmarking near-term quantum devices, in complement to the existing protocols that estimate errors on quantum gates.

-We note here another possibility to break the gauge symmetry using non-unital operations.
-For example, the amplitude damping channel \cite{Nielsen2010} is described by the following superoperator:

-where $\omega$ is the damping strength ranging from $0$ to $1$.
-Here, $\delta_M$ can be directly estimated from the 0-outcome probability when $\omega = 1$, which indicates a complete relaxation to the $\ket{0}$ state.
-This can be seen as a novel application of algorithmic cooling techniques which aim to reduce state preparation errors, and is currently being investigated~\cite{Laflamme2019measurement}.

-\emph{Acknowledgement. -- } We acknowledge use of the IBM Q for this work.
-The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q team.
-J.L. acknowledges helpful discussions with Tal Mor.
-This research was supported by the Government of Ontario and the Government of Canada through CFREF, NSERC and Industry Canada.